netlify-templates/victor-hugo/site/content/publications/way-to-quit-3.md

 ---
-title: Way to Quit 3
+articlename2: Way to Quit 3
-articlename: >-
+title: >-
   Time to selected quit date and subsequent rates of sustained smoking abstinence
 date: 2017-06-21
 summary: >-